 The Irish Constitution guarantees the people of Ireland certain fundamental rights.
-Sometimes, the Gardai or the prosecution in a case can obtain evidence for a trial in breach of your fundamental rights.
-This means that the evidence has been got in circumstances where your constitutional rights have not been respected.
+Sometimes, the Gardaí or the prosecution in a case can get evidence for a trial in breach of your fundamental rights.
+This means that they got the evidence in circumstances where your constitutional rights have not been respected.

 Evidence collected in breach of your constitutional rights

 Evidence that is collected in a "deliberate and conscious" breach of your constitutional rights cannot be presented in court, except in exceptional circumstances.
 "Deliberate and conscious" means that the Gardaí or officers involved knew that the evidence was collected in breach of your constitutional rights.

 For example, if Gardaí found evidence when searching your home, knowing they didn’t have a valid search warrant, they would have collected this evidence in breach of your constitutional rights.

 However, evidence obtained inadvertently in breach of your constitutional rights may be allowed in court.
 However, the prosecution must prove that mistake made was inadvertent.